Sonny Angel: Youth appeal

-Most fans of Sonny Angels are members of Generation Z. The collectible figurines have been heavily featured on social media platforms including TikTok, resulting in a massive supply shortage amongst the brands' 441 authorized retailers.
+Most fans of Sonny Angels are members of Generation Z or Generation Alpha.
+The collectible figurines have been heavily featured on social media platforms including TikTok, resulting in a massive supply shortage amongst the brands' 441 authorized retailers.
+Due to the increase in popularity, they've expanded by releasing phone and laptop accessories.

 Some attribute mental health benefits to the figurines, as some claim that the dolls provide comfort and nostalgia for one's childhood.
 Some also claim that the dolls provide emotionally isolated college students with a sense of personal connection and companionship.
+Owning a Sonny Angel has ties to self-expression and individuality, which can make someone feel more connected to themself.

-The affordability of the figures may be part of the appeal to Gen Z fans, enabling consumers to build sizable collections.
+The affordability of the figures may be part of the appeal to Gen Z fans and Gen Alpha fans, enabling consumers to build sizable collections.